 First published in December 11 with a a 60-day notice and request for comments, the DHS Menlo Report was later amended in August 2012 in response to comments following the federal register process.
 A companion report was later made available.
-A stylized print-formatted copy of the paper is available as well as the original DHS document.

 The Menlo Report: Ethical Principles Guiding Information and Communication Technology Research

 This report proposes a framework for ethical guidelines for computer and information security research, based on the principles set forth in the 1979 Belmont Report, a seminal guide for ethical research in the biomedical and behavioral sciences.
 Despite its age, the Belmont Report‛s insightful abstraction renders it a valuable cornerstone for other domains.
 We describe how the three principles in the Belmont report can be usefully applied in fields related to research about or involving information and communication technology.
 ICT research raises new challenges resulting from interactions between humans and communications technologies.
 In particular, today‛s ICT research contexts contend with ubiquitously connected network environments, overlaid with varied, often discordant legal regimes and social norms.
 We illustrate the application of these principles to information systems security research — a critical infrastructure priority with broad impact and demonstrated potential for widespread harm — although we expect the proposed framework to be relevant to other disciplines, including those targeted by the Belmont report but now operating in more complex and interconnected contexts.